mmadsen/slatkin-exact-tools/README.md

 Author:  Mark E. Madsen, Dept. of Anthropology, University of Washington

+### Acknowledgements ###

+Thanks to Alden H. Wright and colleagues, Dept. of Computer Science, University of Montana, for contributing bug fixes and a Makefile for the test code.

 ### Goal ###

 This package is a refactoring of Montgomery Slatkin's [code for an "Exact" test for neutrality](http://ib.berkeley.edu/labs/slatkin/monty/Ewens_exact.program).